Ibsardar/Nickel.js/README.md

 ---

-##Art
+## Art

 All by me using MS Paint and Photoshop.
+If you look carefully, you will realize much of the art in the game is careless though.
+The focus was more on the functionality.